mattwsheps/seneca-learning-fe-task/README.md

     To overcome this, I implemented a new solution that measures the length of individual words against the available space in the horizontal layout.
 If a word exceeds this width, the layout switches to vertical and stays stable.
 This method avoids relying on the current layout state and instead bases the decision purely on content, breaking the feedback loop.
 By measuring word length rather than the container’s overflow, the solution is now both more accurate and stable.

+### Extension

+- **The order of the questions and answer positions should be randomised** To achieve this, I created a new `useShuffledArray` hook to randomise both the answers and options array.
+The existing `useSelectedOptions` hook was updated to randomise the initial toggle selections as well.
+Additionally, I ensured that at least one answer is always incorrect at first to prevent the component from rendering in a fully correct state.

+- **Your solution should accommodate answers with both two and three toggle positions** This was addressed by updating the **Tailwind CSS** classes to adapt dynamically based on the length of the answers array.
+I also modified how the **Framer Motion** div's `x` and `y` values are calculated to ensure smooth animations when dealing with different toggle lengths.

+- **You should make it easy to switch between the active question**
+	I added functionality to allow the user to change questions, with the aim of showing off the component's robustness.
+The incoming question data was restructured as an array of JSON objects, and the fetch function was updated to increment the question index on each `refetch`.
+A button was added to trigger the `refetch` function, and switch to the next question.
+In a real-world scenario, this logic would likely be handled by the backend.

 ---
 ## Testing